What Does Poppy Flower Mean and Symbolise?

 Once you understand poppy flower meaning, growing poppy flowers will surely be a new addition to your floral collection!

-History of Poppy Flowers
+History of the Poppy Plant

 Poppies first made their debut in the early 12th century.
 They were defined as either annual or perennial herbs with milky and juicy flowers and capsular fruits.
-Fun fact – the addictive drug opium comes from the milky white latex of an unripe fruit capsule of an Opium Poppy (P. somniferum)!
+Fun fact – the addictive drug opium comes from the milky white latex of an unripe fruit capsule of an Opium Poppy (Papaver somniferum)!

 Symbolism of Poppy Blossoms

-Some of the symbols behind Poppies are very distinct from one another.
+Some of the symbols behind poppies are very distinct from one another.
 In China, the poppy symbolism is known as the Yīngsù or the Chinese flower of December.
 It is a Chinese floral emblem of dissipation and evil!

 Meanwhile, early Egyptians and Assyrians have a different symbolic meaning for Papaver flowers.
 They believe it is a floral emblem of blood and a new life!
 Persians also regard this blossom as a deep symbol of love.